VW Golf GTI Clubsport S Ruled Out For Now, No Reason Given

 Hot on the heels of the Golf GTI Clubsport’s reveal, Autocar was curious to know whether there would be an even more potent S version.
 Long story short, it’s not happening, at least not in the foreseeable future.
 According to the company’s head of driving dynamics, Karsten Schebsdat, the non-S variant will remain the top dog in the front-wheel-drive Golf family as a spicier derivative is “not planned now.”

 While the new Golf GTI Clubsport packs a mighty 296 horsepower (221 kilowatts) and 295 pound-feet (400 Newton-meters) of torque, it’s still not the most powerful FWD Golf to come from Wolfsburg.
-A former Nürburgring record holder for FWD models, the Golf Mk7-based GTI Clubsport S had 306 horsepower, out-punching even the all-paw Golf R. That being said, the Golf GTI Clubsport unveiled this week has an extra 20 Nm of torque over the old S model, which was limited to 400 examples.
+A former Nürburgring record holder for FWD models, the Golf Mk7-based GTI Clubsport S had 306 horsepower, out-punching even the all-paw Golf R. That being said, the Golf GTI Clubsport unveiled this week has an extra 15 lb-ft (20 Nm) of torque over the old S model, which was limited to 400 examples.

 Gallery: Volkswagen Golf 8 GTI Clubsport (2021)